earthlab/macrosystems_fieldwork_hub/process_uas_data.md

 ## Access CU Research Computing via OnDemand
 * Go to CU OnDemand: https://ondemand.rc.colorado.edu/
-* Sign in - If you do not have access to CURC, see below ("Getting CURC Access") Start desktop (top nav bar, “Interactive Apps”, “Core desktop”) Set the number of hours you expect to use the desktop (over-estimate!)
+* Sign in - If you do not have access to CURC, see below ("Getting CURC Access")
+* Start desktop (top nav bar, “Interactive Apps”, “Core desktop”)
+  * Set the number of hours you expect to use the desktop (over-estimate!)
-Set the number of cores, either 8 or 16 usually
+  * Set the number of cores, either 8 or 16 usually
-Wait for the job to start.
+* Wait for the job to start.
 It will be ‘Queued’ for a little while, exact time totally depends on current demand.
-Open the Terminal and type the following commands: source ~/.metashape metashape
+* Open the Terminal and type the following commands:
+  * source ~/.metashape
+  * metashape
+* Before the FIRST time you ever save anything with Metashape, run this line of code from the terminal:
+  * echo "umask 0000" >> ~/.metashape
+  * This will ensure that all of your Metashape files and directories have open permissions (the default settings are a pain)

 ### Getting CURC Access
 If the user has a CU Identikey, they can just sign up for an account as normal at [https://rcamp.rc.colorado.edu/accounts/account-request/create/verify/ucb].
 Once they have an account they can be added to any user groups/accounts on the system that they need to access Earthlab software/files.
 Have the Macrosystems project manager email Research Computing Help (rc-help@colorado.edu) and ask for them to have access to Earth Lab petalibrary files and Metashape.